jzadeh/aktaion2/defcon2020/TrainingAbstract.md

 or anyone with an interest in hacking and building tools that use behavior for defensive use cases.

 Students are required to use their own laptop and latest versions of python/pip tested and working.
+It is recommended to use [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/) and have a working version of Bash or Zsh installed if you want to follow along with the training examples interactively.

 #### **Class Format**
 1. Speaker will be on video and audio, as well as chatting over Discord.